The root cause of nylon tie wire breakage

 Post-processing

-Ties are usually boiled or humidified after molding to restore the proper moisture content.
-If this step is omitted, the tape will become brittle due to over-drying.
+Nylon tie wire are usually boiled or humidified after molding to restore the proper moisture content.
+If this step is omitted, the tape will become brittle due to over drying.

 nylon tie breakage